-The Law Library uses the OCLC public catalog interface called WorldCat Discovery.
-This catalog gathers together records from participating libraries all over the country, so that you can choose to search for items only at the Law Library, across the University of Louisville campus, and from further afield.
+The Law Library uses a catalog system from OCLC called WorldCat Discovery.
+Our catalog includes records from libraries all over the country, so you can choose to search for items at the Law Library, across the University of Louisville campus, or globally.

-Finding a single relevant item through WorldCat can be difficult, since so much information is available, but there are several search options that produce more precise results.
-The advanced search option is available directly below the basic search bar, and provides options to create a more complex search.
-There are also ways to create structured searches in the basic search bar by using Boolean operators, truncation, or searching for specific types of data.
+So much information is available in WorldCat Discovery, that finding a single relevant item may be difficult.
+There are several search options that produce more precise results.
+The advanced search option allows you to create a complex search.
+You can also create structured searches by using Boolean operators, truncation, or searching for specific types of data.

 Boolean operators combine or exclude search terms to create a more precise search.

-Wildcards and truncation symbols allow you to search for multiple variations on a word in a single search.
+Wildcards and truncation symbols allow you to search for multiple variations of a word.

-Searching for a particular type of data (title, author, type of material, call number, etc.) produces much more specific results than a general search.
-Some of these search options are available in advanced search, but there are many additional options available simply by placing an abbreviation for the index in front of your search term.
+Searching for a particular type of data produces more specific results.
+Some of these search options are available in advanced search, but there are additional options available by placing an abbreviation for the data type in front of your search term.
 For example, searching for ti:Bluebook produces only results that have the word Bluebook in the title field.

 |lc:||Library of Congress classification number|